facelessuser/coloraide/docs/src/markdown/color.md

 # The Color Object

-The `Color` object is where all the magic of ColorAide happens.
-In order to manipulate, interpolate, or perform any action on a color, we must first create one.
+The `Color` object is where all the magic of ColorAide happens and provides access to all the color manipulation methods available.
+The `Color` object is used to represent a given color within a particular color space, and in order to perform most operations, you will need to create a color instance to begin.

 There are a number of ways to instantiate new colors.
 Here we will cover basic creating, cloning, and updating of the `Color` class object and a few other class specific topics.

 ## Importing